What are residential rent arrears?

 You should let the tenant know that you take missed rent seriously and that you intend to take appropriate steps at an early stage.

 You should establish why the rent has not been paid.
-There could be various technical issues that may not have been within the tenant's control.
-For example, the bank's system was not working or the tenant had switched bank accounts and forgot to reinstate a standing order or direct debit.
+There may be various technical issues that were not within the tenant's control.
+For example, the bank's system was not working, or the tenant had switched bank accounts and forgot to reinstate a standing order or direct debit.

 Most tenants will respond quickly when reminded about a missed payment.
 You can send them a Rent demand letter.
 This letter enables you to request immediate payment of the outstanding rent from your tenant.